soeai/asyn2f/README.md

 On the other hand, it allows the training workers to aggregate the new version of the global model into the local model, which is being trained even in the middle of a training epoch.
 We develop Asyn2F considering the practical implementation requirements such as using cloud services for model storage and message queuing protocols for communications.

-The general architecture of Asyn2F is described as follows.
+The general architecture of Asyn2F is described as below.

 ![screenshot](images/asyn2f_architecture.png)